technologiestiftung/lab-site/source/projects/kleine-anfragen/en/index.md

 <div id = 'barchart-wp17' alt="Stacked bar chart showing the percentage of requests each Senate Department received for election period 17."> </div>

-{% include macro-subline-markdown.html caption="Inquiries sent to Senate Administrations (Legislative Term 17)" %}
+{% include macro-subline-markdown.html caption="Inquiries sent to Senate Departments (Legislative Term 17)" %}

 <div id = 'barchart-wp18' alt= 'Stacked bar chart showing the percentage of requests each Senate Department received for election period 18.'> </div>

-{% include macro-subline-markdown.html caption="Inquiries sent to Senate Administrations (Legislative Term 18)" %}
+{% include macro-subline-markdown.html caption="Inquiries sent to Senate Departments (Legislative Term 18)" %}

 The **Senate Department for Domestic Affairs & Sports** received the most requests in both terms.
 These were mainly requests related to the police, fire department, crime, the protection of the constitution and public swimming facilities.